2tracks/shop-chichi-ms-4/README.md

 I tried to validate my code as good as possible with the different validaters by copy and pasting the code.

 #### Test as a Admin
-- Login as Admin from the Website ```click My Account - Login``` Sign in with user name and password, when logged in under My Account a link Product Management appears which is not visible when logged in as User.
+- Login as Admin from the Website ```click My Account - Login``` - you'll get a success message.
+Sign in with user name and password, when logged in under My Account a link Product Management appears which is not visible when logged in as User.
 - Click on Product Management and add a product with image, a succsess message appears.
 I tested the form by adding a product without image or an invalid price.
 - Keep shopping button takes you back to the products page